RokLenarcic/paginator/README.md

 We can submit multiple items to load pages for, in this case the function returns *a lazy sequence of finished PagingStates as they are finished*.

-Your function can return a PagingState or a map or a collection of these items, or a Future returning one of these.
+Your function can return a PagingState or another value or a collection of these items, or a Future returning one of these.

 ```clojure
 (p/paginate! account-projects {} [{:account-id 1} {:account-id 2}])